Bones (Young Guns song)

-"Bones" is a single by the English alternative rock band Young Guns.
+"Bones" is a single by English alternative rock band Young Guns.
 The song was the band's first single released in the US, and their second overall single from their second album Bones.
 The track was a huge success for the band; a year after it was released, managed to top the Billboard Active Rock charts in May 2013.

 Background

 The music video for the song was directed by Tim Mattia, and features the band performing in black and white against a London backdrop with many shapes and silhouettes forming.
 A young woman also appears in the footage, who is not the same person who is on the album's cover, but is meant to "mirror" the album's artwork.

 The song was one of the official theme songs for WWE WrestleMania 29.

 Sound and composition

 Guitarist John Taylor states the song was recorded using a Fender Jaguar Baritone Custom guitar.